jaikumaar2002/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

 iii)	Creating the Symbol for schematic Cell view

 •	In the schematic window, execute

-•Create – Cell view – From Cell view
+•   Create – Cell view – From Cell view

 •	The cell view from cell view window appears

 •	Check Lib Name, Cell Name, From View name must be schematic Press ok

 •	Now Symbol generation form appears.
 Click Ok If No changes required

 •	A new window with with default symbol is created.

 •	Edit the symbol if you want to give actual symbol shape else continue.

 •	Execute Create-Cell view-from cell view

 •	Library Name and Cell Name must be same which you have used for schematic.
 Press OK

 •	Check for the position of pin side.Prss OK

 •	Edit for the shape by Create-Shape-Choose required options to edit.

 ![358526104-e947dcda-b023-4668-a955-a5faf0949702](https://github.com/user-attachments/assets/081455c9-bd19-4a0e-a80a-6226b1a831bd)